opendp/opendp/docs/source/user/supporting-elements.rst

 * then ``d_Y(x, x') <= d_out`` (then the distance between function outputs is no greater than ``d_out``)

 Notice that if the relation passes at ``d_out``, it will pass for any value greater than ``d_out``.
-This is an incredibly useful observation, as we will see in the :ref:`binary-search` section.
+This is an incredibly useful observation, as we will see in the :ref:`parameter-search` section.

 Putting this to practice, the following example checks the stability relation on a clamp transformation.